sjdv1982/seamless/docs/plans/ROADMAP.md

 - bash/docker transformers no longer need tar.
 Instead, RESULT can be a directory.

+- Fallback mode (soft/hard), with fallback values and fallback mounts.
+For collaborative coding.

+- Shell into each Python / bash transformer.
+Docker image for bash transformers supported.
+Rip/subsume "debug" mode.
+Compiled transformer keeps debug mode, and has no shell.

+- At the high level, rip [getattr(Context) => Proxy].
 - At the high-level, allow descriptions/docstrings everywhere (Cell, Transformer, but also pin, subcell).
   Continue with ergonomics and user docs.
   Assimilate Reactor, implement edit pins properly.

+- Better highlevel API tooling.
+Especially:
+  - Rename a cell/transformer/context/...
+  - Copy a cell/transformer/context/... .
+    This is particularly useful for transformers, as copy() reuses topology and schema, i.e. does something akin to CWL's CommandLineTool instantiation.

 Set up a network infrastructure at console
 ==========================================